scripting/githubpub/docs/setup.md

 Here's an <a href="https://gist.github.com/scripting/842eed0670f643a51dfa2e3972f220da">example</a> of a config.json file.
 It contains the items that every configuration should define for itself.

 1. port -- the port that the HTTP server runs on.
+The default is 1402

 2. clientId and clientSecret -- the values from the GitHub setup.

 3. domains -- an object containing sub-objects configuring each blog that's hosted by GHP.
 Each specifies a username, repository and path, where all the data for the blog is maintained.

+Any value in the config object in githubpub.js can be overridden in config.json.